PranavBarthwal/cosmoXplore/README.md

 # Steps to Contribute 👨‍💻

+**Give this project some love!
+Star⭐ the repo and follow @PranavBarthwal to stay in the loop.**

 1. **Fork the Repository:** To make a copy of the repository in your GitHub account, click the "Fork" button located in the top right corner of the project repository page.

 2. **Clone the Forked Repository:** Clone the repository to your local development environment by opening the terminal or command prompt and executing the following command: